 The predominantly black Revilletown community – now spread out across the Southeast – is held together by a historic cemetery in the grounds of the plant.
 The cemetery, founded by ex-slaves in 1874, is still used to bury former Revilletown residents’ loved ones.

 But the image of a cemetery on the grounds of a chemical plant built on land evacuated of its black residents is potent.
 Revilletown cemetery today represents a percipient intersection of the environmental and race issues that America faces.
 It is no coincidence that the banks of the Mississippi between Baton Rouge, Louisiana, and New Orleans – a tract of land predominantly settled by black families and where Revilletown used to stand – is known as “Cancer Alley.”

-Hazel Schexnayder, a resident of St. Gabriel, Louisiana – on the other side of the Mississippi from Revilletown cemetery – told ProPublica that she has had enough of the chemical plants in her neighbourhood.
+Hazel Schexnayder, a resident of St. Gabriel, Louisiana – on the other side of the Mississippi from Revilletown cemetery – told ProPublica that she has had enough of the chemical plants in her neighborhood.